googlefonts/gf-docs/Spec/README.md

 | FamilyName-Black.ttf            | Family Name Black      | Italic                    | Family Name                         | Black Italic                    | 900                | 1                | 2             |

-If a family has styles which are not in the above table, they should be released as a new family.
-To do this is, append the Unsupported style e.g Condensed to the family name.
+If a family has styles which are not in the above table, they should be released as a separate/new family.
+To do this, append any Unsupported style (e.g Condensed) to the family name, so it becomes part of the family name, rather than part of the style name.
 We frequently use this approach for [Condensed](https://fonts.google.com/?query=condensed) and [smallcap](https://fonts.google.com/?query=sc) sibling families.

 For projects which use glyphsapp, we have an example [repository](https://github.com/davelab6/glyphs-export) which contains glyphs files that are set correctly.